CW3E/MET-tools/README.md

 ### Conda Environments
 To get started with this repository you will need to use conda to install software dependencies.
+Sofware environments that are not containerized are managed by creating appropriate [Conda environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)
 Bash scripts use the Conda environment `netcdf` to process NetCDF files.
 This environment can be created as follows:
 ```
 conda create --name netcdf